DidierHenry/TwiEmo/README.md

 ---------------------------------------------------------------------------------------

-Developped by Didier Henry PhD student in computer science at the University of French West Indies
+Developped by Didier Henry PhD student in computer science at the University of French West Indies (Guadeloupe)